 Leave of Absence.
-Full-time students who wish to take a leave of absence must receive approval from the department concerned and the dean of the Graduate School.
+Students who wish to take a leave of absence must receive approval from the department concerned and the dean of the Graduate School.
 The student must submit a leave of absence request in writing, be in good academic standing, complete forms required by the Graduate School for courses in progress, and provide letters of support from the program director and advisor.
 The maximum time for a leave of absence is one academic year.
+Wake Forest University does not have a leave of absence policy that would either exempt any student from the requirements of the Return of Title IV Funds policy, or extend federal student loan deferment benefits.